ErpNetDocs/winclient/introduction/fields-management/user-system-setting.md

 - **Refresh cache** – when working with the system, a fraction of the data is saved on the PC and later extracted from it.
 This accelerates the workflow, but some data might not be updated to the most recent version.
 When Refreshing cache, data is extracted from the server, thus providing the latest information.
 - **Memory Usage** - if the button is clicked, a new ‘Memory optimization’ window will appear.
 Selection should be based on the parameters of the computer the user is working on, whether the device is slower on a faster network, vice versa, or nearly equal.
 - **Change Enterprise company and location** - this function allows switching the Company to the branch users are working with.
 The function can be enabled from the **command ribbon** as well.
-- **Change password** - here, users can change their login passwords for the system.
+- **Change password** - here, users can change their login passwords.
 This function can also be opened from the *Settings* menu.
 - **Show remoting log**
 - **Exec stats** - used for analysing the work in the system.
 The journal gives information about called-in program functions and their execution time.
 Read more about **how to work** with Execution statistics.
 - **Network Test**